-Dads are humans.
-Yap!
 Weren’t they supposed to solve everything, be everywhere, do everything, and get us everything?
 Who put this kind of pressure on poor old dad?
 I’m afraid dads are people just like us and fate can be cruel to them as well, so they deserve a break.
 I’ve realized only recently that my dad was privy to mistakes, regrets, and failures, just like me.
 They are allowed not to be perfect and have flaws.
 But for some reason, kids expect perfection from our mortal dads.
 We put them on a pedestal, destined to fall off from.
 I’ve learned to let go of expectations from my dad.
 It’s not fair.
-Dads are people, just like us, doing the best they can, with what they have, and what they know, everyday.
-That’s the definition of real heroes.
+Dads are people, just like us, doing the best they can, with what they have, and what they know, every day.
+That’s the real definition of heroes.

-I’m Sorry, Thank you & I Love You.
+I’m Sorry, Thank you & I Love You

 I can’t tell you how many people lose the chance to say these words to their dads.
-Then they carry around the guilt their whole lives.
+And then they carry around the guilt their whole lives.
 These words are the hardest to say to our parents, but they go a long way, even if you say it once.
 So, say it as often as you can.
 If you can’t say it in person, write, email, text, or send him a handwritten card, which is more personal.
 It’s not about their reaction, but your effort that will give you peace.
 My dad is not a wealthy man, but he always waited up for me when I was out, ran to the drug store in the rain in the middle of the night when I was sick, and bought me ice cream when I was beaten up by life.
 “Thank you dad and I love you.”

 Show Him Some Kindness

-Even if it means giving him the last word, bringing him some food, placing a note in his briefcase, listening to one more war story, trying to see things from his perspective and not yours, forgiving him for wrongdoings (at least think about it) or giving him a hug for no reason.
-It can make a world of difference to your dad now or later, and you’ll feel pretty good yourself.
+Even if it means giving him the last word, bringing him some food, placing a note in his briefcase, listening to one more war story, trying to see things from his perspective and not yours, forgiving him for wrongdoings (at least think about it) or giving him a hug just because.
+It can make a world of difference to your dad now and later, and you’ll feel pretty good yourself.
 Remember, he won’t be around forever.

 No matter what kind of dad you have; nice, scary, cold, warm, or a combo of all of the above, remember that it’s not easy being a dad.
-It never comes with a manual, and they are probably doing the best they can, even if that doesn’t measure up to your standards.
+It doesn’t come with a manual, and they are probably doing the best they can, even if that doesn’t measure up to your standards.